 In this modern age, students must adapt to new technologies, which means that those who have difficulties meeting up can also utilize the internet for their study groups.
 When a group member is out of town, when the weather is bad, or when other members are having difficulty meeting in a particular location, they can connect via Skype, Google Hangouts, WhatsApp or other video conferencing websites.

 9. Meet in the Setting You Choose

 Forming a study group enables students to decide where to study.
 Burned out by meeting day after day in the back of the silent, whitewashed local library?
 Head over to your nearest cafe, stock up on caffeine, and enjoy a humanized study experience, surrounded by like-minded professionals, students, and everyday people.

 10. Motivate and Inspiring One Another

 Having trouble getting through a difficult class?
 Well, a bit of moral support can go a long way.
 Within a group, students can not only motivate one another to do well, but they will also have the chance to form strong, long-lasting friendships.

 Are You Ready to Form an Effective Study Group?

 Here are a few tips that students should consider when making the commitment to form an effective study group:

-- Your group should not exceed 5 members.
+- Your study group should not exceed 5 members.

 - There should be a group leader who determines meeting locations, study session times and keeps the group informed about next week’s subject.

-- The group should determine what they will cover from the start; the leader will only ensure that the group stays on track.
+- The study group should determine what they will cover from the start; the leader will only ensure that the group stays on track.

 - Be sure to review together, go over difficult homework questions, and address any other problems group members face during class.

 - Don’t forget to do a quick wrap up, summarizing the important details.

-- Remember: this is not class, so feel free to have fun with your group!
+- Remember: this is not class, so feel free to have fun with your study group!

 - Bond by spending time together outside of class and aside from the group.